-	- Cancer cell signaling (Ben-Jonathan, Guan, Plas, Waltz, Wang, Zhang, Zheng)
+- Cancer cell signaling (Guan, Patra, Plas, Waltz, SWang, Zhang, Zheng)

-- Autophagy and tumor cell metabolism (Czyzyk-Krzeska, Du, Guan, Plas, Sasaki, Zheng)
+- Autophagy and tumor cell metabolism (CWang, Czyzyk-Krzeska, Du, Fan, Guan, Patra, Plas, Sasaki, Zheng)

 - DNA damage response, genomic stability and telomeres (Du, Price, Wells)

-- MicroRNA, lncRNA and epigenetics (Czyzyk-Krzeska, Starczynowski, Wang, Zhang)
+- MicroRNA, lncRNA and epigenetics (Czyzyk-Krzeska, Starczynowski, SWang, Zhang)

-- Tumor microenvironment, inflammation and metastasis (Guan, Sasaki, Waltz, Wang)
+- Tumor microenvironment, inflammation and metastasis (CWang, Fan, Guan, Sasaki, Waltz, SWang)

-- Cancer stem cells (Guan, Waltz, Zhang, Zheng)
+- Cancer stem cells (CWang, Guan, Waltz, Zhang, Zheng)

 - Technology development and novel therapeutics (Greis, Plas, Zhang)